 When you type the centos-art command in your terminal, the operating system trys to execute that command.
 In order to execute the command, the operating system needs to know where it is, so the operating system uses the PATH environment variable to look for that command location.
-If your system was prepared to use CentOS Artwork Repository correctly (see Section 2.41 [Directories trunk Scripts Functions Prepare], page 54) you should have a symbolic link inside '~/bin' directory that points to the 'centos-art.sh' script file.
-As '~/bin' directory is, by default, inside PATH environment variable, the execution of centos-art command runs the 'centos-art.sh' script.
+If your system was prepared to use CentOS Artwork Repository correctly (- Removed(pxref:trunk Scripts Bash Functions Verify) -), you should have a symbolic link inside '~/bin/' directory that points to the 'centos-art.sh' script file.
+As '~/bin/' directory is, by default, inside PATH environment variable, the execution of centos-art command runs the 'centos-art.sh' script.

-When 'centos-art.sh' script is executed, the first it does is initializing global variables (e.g., gettext variables) and global function scripts.
-Global function scripts are located inside 'trunk/Scripts/Functions' directory and their file names begin with 'cli'.
+When 'centos-art.sh' script is executed, the first it does is executing the 'trunk/Scripts/Bash/initEnvironment.sh' script to initialize global variables (e.g., gettext variables) and global function scripts.
+Global function scripts are located inside 'trunk/Scripts/Bash/Functions' directory and their file names begin with 'cli'.
 Global function scripts provide common functionalities that can be used anywhere inside 'centos-art.sh' script execution environment.

-Once global variables and function scripts have been loaded, 'centos-art.sh' script executes the cli global function from 'cli.sh' function script to retrive command-line arguments and define some default values that may be used later by specific function scripts (see Section 2.37 [Directories trunk Scripts Functions], page 44).
+Once global variables and function scripts have been loaded, 'centos-art.sh' script executes the cli global function from 'cli.sh' function script to retrive command-line arguments and define some default values that may be used later by specific function scripts (- Removed(pxref:trunk Scripts Bash Functions) -).

-As convenction, the 'centos-art.sh' command-line arguments have the following format: centos-art function path/to/dir --option='value'
+As convenction, the 'centos-art.sh' command-line arguments have the following format:

+centos-art function path/to/dir --options

 In the above example, 'centos-art' is the command you use to invoke 'centos-art.sh' script.
-The 'arg1' is required and represents the functionality you want to perform (e.g., 'verify', 'render', 'locale', 'manual', etc.).
+The 'arg1' is required and represents the functionality you want to perform (e.g.,

+'verify', 'render', 'locale', 'manual', etc.).
 The remaining arguments are modifiers to 'arg1'.
 The '--arg2' definition is required and represets, specifically, the action inside the functionality you want to perform.
 The '--arg3' and on, are optional.

-Once command-line arguments have been retrived, the 'centos-art.sh' script loads specific functionalities using the 'cli_getFunctions.sh' function script.
+Once command-line arguments have been retrived, the 'centos-art.sh' script loads specific functionalities using the 'cli\getFunctions.sh' function script.
 Only one specific functionality can be loaded at one script execution I.e., you run centos-art.sh script to run just one functionality.

-Figure 2.8: Functionalities initialization environment.
+Figure 2.5: The functionalities initialization environment.